Pogacar storms to phenomenal Strade Bianche victory

 Reigning world champion Julian Alaphilippe was the high-profile rider worst hit by the crash, flying over his handlebars and onto his back before rolling off the the road and into a field as the swirling wind whipped up dust through the open roads of the central Tuscan route and pushed riders off balance.

-Around 30 riders were affected by the crash including Jumbo-Visma's Tiesj Benoot, the 2018 winner's forfeit a huge blow for his team who were without 2020 champion Wout van Aert who decided to take part in Paris-Nice instead.
+Around 30 riders were affected by the crash including Jumbo-Visma's Tiesj Benoot, the 2018 winner's forfeit a huge blow for his team who were without 2020 champion Wout van Aert, taking part in Sunday's Paris-Nice instead.

 However experienced Frenchman Alaphilippe got back onto his bike and attempted to catch up with the lead group, who by that time had the peloton hot on their heels.